-To be eligible for a Chevening Award you must:
+To be eligible for a Chevening Scholarship you must:

-You are not eligible for a Chevening Award if you:
+You are not eligible for a Chevening Scholarship if you:

 Once submitted, applications undergo an electronic sift against our eligibility criteria.
 Any applications deemed ineligible will be removed from the selection process.
+Please see the list of common errors here.
+If you make these errors in your application form, your application will be ineligible.
 Please note that once your application has been submitted, it is not possible to change it retrospectively.

 English Language requirement